-Continuous Reconciliation of Components can occur from multiple focal points in an environment, as by design it is decentralized in nature.
+By design, Continuous Reconciliation of Components is decentralized in nature.
+Therefore, it can occur from multiple focal points in an environment.
 For individual teams or areas of responsibility within this environment, the centralizing of these components naturally becomes a regional control plane, or a team centered control plane.
 If a single team has responsibility for the majority of the components in a given environment (for small footprint, or small teams) then that centralized control plane would form a regional control plane.

-3.3 Multi-Cluster Kubernetes
+4.3 Multi-Cluster Kubernetes

-DoD environments are numerous and complicated: some enclaves have limited or zero connectivity to egress out to the public internet.
-These restrictions are emphasized for enclaves on the Department of Defense Information Network (DODIN).
-Due to the sensitive nature of the data that resides inside of these environments, there is higher regulation for any requests to egress or ingress into the network, further complicated by the confusing Ports, Protocols, and Services Management (PPSM) process.18 Additional regulations create friction and barriers to entry for new organizations trying to stand up development environments, operational environments, and create additional hurdles for timely patching and maintenance on environments.
+DoD environments are numerous and complicated; some enclaves have limited or zero connectivity to egress out to the public internet.
+These restrictions are accentuated for enclaves on the Department of Defense Information Network (DODIN).
+Due to the sensitive nature of the data that resides inside of these environments, there is higher regulation for any requests to egress or ingress into the network, further complicated by the need to respect Ports, Protocols, and Services Management (PPSM) process12.
+Additional regulations create friction and barriers to entry for new organizations trying to stand up development environments, operational environments, and create additional hurdles for timely patching and maintenance on environments.

 Multi-Cluster Kubernetes is a design paradigm to provide reduced friction on bringing the correct tools to the correct environments.
-Figure 3 depicts the use of a Global Control Plane alongside a secure supply chain process to continuously reconcile one or more regional management clusters.
-By creating a global view across all of the enclaves, workloads and developer tooling can be instantiated into the areas that make the most sense, and establish peering and connectivity around the complexity of the DoD environments.
-Leveraging industry standard caching and information transfer for artifacts and fully secured connections when possible, workloads are able to follow a path to production that might result in workloads running in disconnected or limited connectivity environments.
+Creating a global view across all enclaves allows instantiation of workloads and developer tooling into the areas that make the most sense in which to establish peering and connectivity around the complexity of DoD environments.
+When possible, leveraging industry standard caching and information transfer for artifacts and fully secured connections allows workloads to follow a path to production that might result in the ability for workloads to run in disconnected or limited connectivity environments.
 Developers are able to develop code, visualize testing, and push workloads through numerous services that might be hosted in cloud environments, data centers, or tactical networks.
-Using a common substrate across these environments enables elasticity and better efficiency, while at the same time enabling Authorizing Officials (AO) to maintain full control over their enclaves.
+Using a common substrate across these environments enables elasticity and better efficiency while simultaneously enabling Authorizing Officials (AOs) to maintain full control over their enclaves.